Cryodrakon: Description

-An fully-grown Cryodrakon would have most likely been of similar size to Q. northropi, based on the size of its remains.
+A fully-grown Cryodrakon would have most likely been of similar size to Q. northropi, based on the size of its remains.
 A wingspan of about 10 m has been estimated for adult individuals.
 In his 2022 book about pterosaurs, American paleontologist Gregory S. Paul had also set the same wingspan measurement for Cryodrakon.
 This would make it one of the largest known flying animals as well.
 The previously mentioned specimen TMP 1980.16.1367 of Cryodrakon is also comparable in size to the holotype of Arambourgiania, which measured around 60 cm, indicating that Cryodrakon would have also been of similar size to this pterosaur.
 Initial wingspan estimates of Arambourgiania ranged from 11 to 13 m, but more recent estimates have been more moderate, ranging from 8 to 10 m, mostly due to the fragmentary nature of its remains.
-This would Arambourgiania equal to or even slightly smaller in size than Cryodrakon.
+This would make Arambourgiania equal to or even slightly smaller in size than Cryodrakon.

 In terms of body structure, Cryodrakon was proportionally similar to Quetzalcoatlus and other long-necked advanced members of the Azhdarchidae, though its somewhat more robust bones may indicate that it was slightly heavier.

 Cryodrakon is distinguished from all other known azhdarchids by two features of its neck vertebrae.
 The lateral pneumatic fossae or pneumatophores, a pair of small openings leading to air pockets on either side of the neural canal, were positioned near the lower edge of the neural canal, while those of other azhdarchids (with the purported exception of Eurazhdarcho) were positioned higher up.
-The second distinguishing feature related to its postexapophyses, large bony knobs adjacent to the protruding rear connection surface of each vertebra, the cotyle.
+The second distinguishing feature is related to its postexapophyses, large bony knobs adjacent to the protruding rear connection surface of each vertebra, the cotyle.
 The postexapophyses of Cryodrakon were prominent in width but short in length, clearly separated from the cotyle, and their facets were directed downwards.